KD131/soft-sem1-databases-exam/README.md

 All the data in the MongoDB database is in GeoJSON format.
 This allows us to perform geospatial operations and to plot the documents on a map.

+The following sections concern what we did to import and setup the data in the database.
+If you want to recreate the database, simply [restore it](#12-database).
+Only if you wish to recreate the database from scratch the way we did, should you follow the following instructions yourself.

 ### 2.2.
 Imports
 - [`jq`](https://stedolan.github.io/jq/) into [`mongoimport`](https://www.mongodb.com/docs/database-tools/mongoimport/)
 - Alternatively, you can import the files as is and use an aggregation pipeline.